Updated February 2019

 Most mommies feel some sort of anxiety, but some people get it really bad.
 It *seems* to me that your level of anxiety will correspond heavily with your baby’s temperament.
 Women who have ‘good’ babies tend to fare way better than people with colicky, cranky, or otherwise difficult babies.
 A baby’s constant crying can bring you to your knees in less than 20 minutes.
 This is a great time to take shifts with your partner (or helper) so that no one person has to go for too long with a screaming baby.

 All joking aside, you can start sliding downhill very quickly.
 This is when you need to call your doctor.
 Your doctor is very used to dealing with this issue and is more than happy to help you get through this rough spot.
 Don’t be proud – let him.
 If you tend to be the type of person who neglects your own needs, just remind yourself that your baby needs you to take care of his/her momma.
 Sneaky, huh?

-A note to daddies (send this to your SO…):
+A note to partners (send this to your SO…):

 - Take the baby for 30 minutes so she can shower, dress, dry her hair, blah blah blah.
 This will make her feel like a human.
 Don’t wait for her to ask; you take the initiative.

 - Help her get some breakfast.
 Maybe you make some eggs for her or maybe just run out and get an Egg McMuffin.
 Doesn’t matter.
 Just help her eat.
 You see, her brain isn’t firing on all cylinders right now, so it’s hard to think about complex things like feeding herself.
 If she’s nursing, she’s gonna be super hungry!
-But don’t worry, dear Daddy, breastfeeding is helping burn mad calories so she’ll drop that baby weight pretty quickly (I can’t believe you would even bring that up at a time like this, man.
-You are so shallow ;-))
+But don’t worry, breastfeeding is helping burn mad calories so she’ll drop that baby weight pretty quickly (I can’t believe you would even bring that up at a time like this, man, you are so shallow ;-))